fatimauzamad/Taxi-Ridehailing-Market/README.md

 # Taxi & Ridehailing Market
 Services that use smartphone to connect community drivers with passengers are variously referred to as transport network companies (TNCs) or ride-hailing services.
 Ride-hailing services provide convenient door-to-door (A to B) transport by connecting passengers with regular drivers driving their personal vehicle / taxi drivers driving a licensed taxi registered with a particular ride-hailing mobile app provider.
-## Indsutry Insights - 8 metrpolises in action
+## Indsutry Insights - 8 metropolises in action
 The global ride-hailing market is expected to reach at a valuation of US$ 365.9 billion through a compound annual growth rate (CAGR) of 17.5% by 2024 and hence is an interesting and promising market to look into.
 - United States, United Kingdom, and Germany are expected to be the three biggest markets by 2024
 - Australia and Turkey are expected to be big markets, with Pakistan expected to reach a market size of above $1 billion by 2024